-Rubber industry in NR producing countries has very bright future.
-Some of the Industries in Taiwan and Korea are getting relocated to countries like Thailand, Indonesia and Malaysia.
+Rubber industry in NR producing countries have very bright future.
+Some of the industries in Taiwan and Korea are getting relocated to countries like Thailand, Indonesia and Malaysia.
 But these small countries were only exporters and had no good market for the products within their territory.
-But the position is different for the major rubber product manufacturers in USA,

-Europe and Japan.
+But the position is different for the major rubber product manufacturers in USA, Europe and Japan.
 For them rubber product from other countries are not welcome materials.
 They cannot also stop their business as is being done by manufacturers in Taiwan or Korea.
 But cost of manufacture of products in developed countries is becoming prohibitively high.
-Annexure X shows cost of tyre manufacture in USA.

-From the Annexure it is clear that the labour component in cost of production of a tyre in developed countries is several times the cost of rubber used in it.
-So the manufacturers in these countries are eager to shift their factories to low wage countries, This will be a slow process and the countries who move fast in accepting industries thus getting shifted will be benefited.
+The labour component in cost of production of a tyre in developed countries is several times the cost of rubber used in it.
+So the manufacturers in these countries are eager to shift their factories to low wage countries.
+This will be a slow process and the countries who move fast in accepting industries thus getting shifted will be benefited.
 All the rubber producing countries in South East Asia are eager to welcome industries from the developed world and in that process the multinational companies are able to extract attractive terms from the host countries.
 There are several areas where the rubber producing countries should evolve common strategies for the healthy and viable growth of rubber industry in their area.

-Before concluding I would like to emphasise again the need on the part of natural rubber producing countries to accelerate the pace of utilising their wonder raw material namely natural rubber for the manufacture of value added rubber products for their internal consumption as well as well as for exports.
+Before concluding, I would like to emphasise again the need on the part of natural rubber producing countries to accelerate the pace of utilising their wonder raw material namely natural rubber for the manufacture of value added rubber products for their internal consumption as well as for exports.
 While aiming for exports it has to be well understood that goods for export must be produced with consistency in quality and in conformity with the international standards and specifications.
-It has to be borne in mind that exporting is not a casual business and that international markets are not places to get rid of occasional surplus.
-The enormous wealth of information available on rubber goods manufacture and marketing in different Natural Rubber Producing countries can be pooled for their mutual gains.
-The NR industry had passed through troubles and struggles in the past but had always emerged successful and it will continue to overcome any challenge it may have to encounter through co-operation among the NR producing countries, I do hope that the end of the three day deliberations, the Scientists and Technologists who have assembled here, will be able find ways and means for taking the rubber industry to greater heights.
+It has to be oorne in mind that exporting is not a casual business and international markets are not places to get rid of occasional surplus.
+The enormous wealth of information available on rubber goods manufacture and marketing in different natural rubber producing countries can be pooled for their mutual gains.
+The NR industry had passed through troubles and struggles in the past but had always emerged successful and it will continue to overcome any challenge it may have to encounter through cooperation among the NR producing countries.